isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

    When you upload PostScript (EPS) or Illustrator (AI) image files, you can format them in various ways.
 You can rasterize the files, convert them to FXG for Template Publishing, maintain the transparent background, choose a resolution, and choose a color space.

-   PSD (Photoshop Document files) are most often used in Scene7 to create templates.
-When you upload a PSD file, you can create a Scene7 template automatically from the file (select the **[!UICONTROL Create Template]** option).
+   PSD (Photoshop Document files) are most often used in Dynamic Media Classic to create templates.
+When you upload a PSD file, you can create a Dynamic Media Classic template automatically from the file (select the **[!UICONTROL Create Template]** option).

    Scene7 Publishing System creates multiple images from a PSD file with layers if you use the file to create a template; it creates one image for each layer.